DominikBB/little-es/README.md

 ## Improving performance with snapshots

-Snapshots capture the current state of your aggregate and projections, and will then be used as a performance optimization when reading state.
-Instead of having the aggregate apply all events that happened, it can start with a latest snapshot and apply events that happened after it.
+Snapshots capture the current state of your projections, and will then be used as a performance optimization when reading state.
+Instead of having the projection apply all events that happened each time its requested, it can start with a latest snapshot and apply events that happened after it.

 Keep in mind that snapshots are a bit like caching, and can become hard to manage as your data schema changes. `little-es` helps invalidate snapshots using versioning, however snapshots can still be considered as a bit of an anti-pattern in event sourcing.

-Snapshots are supported by Aggregate and all projections.
-You can add a snapshot information to configuration to enable them.
+You can add a snapshot information object to configuration to enable them.

 ```ts
 import { createGlobalProjection } from 'little-es'